p9c/tri/doc/overview.md

 5. Validate application's Tri declaration, this should be inside an `init()` or first within the `main()`.

-   In this step all of the other-than-zero defaults on Vars will be determined to be correctly specified in as far as presence, and in most cases, typing.
+   > In this step all of the other-than-zero defaults on Vars will be determined to be correctly specified in as far as presence, and in most cases, type checking.
+   >
+   > **TODO: Validators need to type-check between Default and Slot type in Vars.**

    There is no need to create a resultant struct, as the use of Slot elements connects the destination to the source definition, with its defaults (or implied zeroes) specified.
 The declaration provides paths and types and content elements for default, and is used to point to the final destination for each of the variables.